How can you make money from your book?

 #2: Ebooks.
 Amazon is the third largest search engine in the world (you can guess the other two – Google and Youtube.)
 People on Google are searching for free information.
 People on YouTube are hunting for ‘how to do’ something.
 And very important – people on Amazon are looking to spend money now.

-Amazon will pay you 70% royalties for your book.
+Amazon will pay you up to 70% royalties for your book.
 If 70% doesn’t sound like a lot, keep in mind that traditional publishers pay 10-14%, max.

 Convert your ebook into Mobi and ePub formats.
 Mobi is for Amazon Kindle, and ePub allows you to be on iTunes, via iBooks, as well as Nook readers.